ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### HPC usage

 + Usage instructions for HPCC's infrastructure are available under the manual section [here](https://hpcc.ucr.edu/manuals/).
+Make use of the _Manuals_ dropdown menu on the top to navigate this section.

 #### Infrastructure description